AI governance for banks, insurers, and fintechs

 Purpose-built for financial services AI compliance

-Six capabilities designed to satisfy the specific compliance requirements financial services organizations face across model risk management, consumer protection, and AI regulation.
+Six capabilities designed to support the specific compliance demands financial services organizations face across model risk management, consumer protection, and AI regulation.

 Model Inventory Register

-Maintain a complete, audit-ready inventory of every AI and model-based decision system — from credit scoring algorithms to fraud detection models.
+Maintain a complete, well-documented inventory of every AI and model-based decision system — from credit scoring algorithms to fraud detection models.
 Captures model purpose, vendor, training data lineage, and deployment context.

 Fair Lending Risk Assessment

 Structured risk assessment framework that accounts for protected-class exposure, disparate impact potential, and explainability requirements.
-Produces a risk tier aligned with both TRAIGA obligations and model risk management guidance.
+Produces a Risk Meridian risk classification (Low/Moderate/High) — our own methodology — informed by fair-lending exposure and model risk management practice.

 Control & Validation Tracking